Healthy Snacks With the Power to Fuel a Killer CrossFit Workout

 Jim White R.D., tells readers at Eat This, Not That! to try a sandwich on whole-wheat bread with sliced chicken, mashed avocado, and spinach.
 Working out in the morning?
 White suggests swapping the chicken for egg whites.

 You’d be hard-pressed to find a list of CrossFit-friendly foods that doesn’t include almond butter.
-In addition receiving a good source of protein and carbohydrates, you’ll be fueled with potassium, magnesium, and calcium if you eat almond butter before a workout.
+In addition to being a good source of protein and carbohydrates, you’ll be fueled with potassium, magnesium, and calcium if you eat almond butter before a workout.
 Just a tablespoon of this spreadable food is all you need to start putting the perfect pre-CrossFit meal together.
 You can spread it on whole-wheat toast, pair it with fruit, or add a spoonful to that oatmeal you prepped the night before.

 When it comes to getting your fruit fix before hitting the box, you can’t go wrong with eating a banana.
 Even just eating half gives your muscles the potassium they need to function properly.
 Plus, this fruit is easy to digest, so you won’t be thinking about your growling stomach in the middle of your session.
 If you have time for a small pre-workout meal, consider mixing some sliced banana with oatmeal, or putting slices on whole-wheat toast with a little almond butter.